salama/object-machine/README.md

 ### Status

 The project that is the basis for this book is open source and [online](https://github.com/salama/salama).
 It is also in progress.
 New insights and a better understanding of a more complete implementation lead to better design which in turn means this book still changes too.
-Feedback for both book and projet are welcome though.
+Feedback for both book and project are welcome though.